doughnutnz/cat_scroll/content/homepage/opener.md

 weight: 1
 ---

-Hi there.
-Welcome to child therapy NZ.
-We hope that we can help you in some manner.
-Our services are listed below.
+Welcome to Shore Kids Therapy Centre, we are a private child, adolescent and family mental healthcare clinic located in the centre of Albany, North Shore, Auckland.